-

 Copyright, print archive & contact information.

-This website © 2012 fortnightlyreview.co.uk.
+This website © 2021 fortnightlyreview.co.uk.
 All rights reserved for this website by the owner(s) of fortnightlyreview.co.uk, including rights relating to this compilation (the “New Series”), transcriptions from non-digital sources, copy verification from digital sources, editorial selection, presentation, arrangement, added original contributions, editorial alterations and adaptations, and material contributed as comments, reviews, notes and remarks.
 Manual transcriptions represent substantial investments of time and money and are published with minor edits to track subsequent usage.
-All proprietary references to The Fortnightly Review in this website are intended to refer to the New Series.
+All proprietary references to The Fortnightly Review in this website are intended to refer to this New Series.
+Republication copyright resides with authors.
+This site is provided for informational and entertainment purposes only.
+This website, its coding and graphics, may not, in whole or in part, be copied or reproduced without the written consent of the editors.

-Research support: Minor edits are made for tracking subsequent usage do not affect textual content.
-For for full citation details, please contact us by using the form on this page or by writing to info@fortnightlyreview.co.uk.
+Research support: Minor edits are made for tracking subsequent usage and do not affect textual content.
+For for full citation details, please contact us by using the form on this page or by writing to info<at>fortnightlyreview.co.uk.
 No calls, please.

 Archival retrieval: We can supply .pdf copies of most out-of-copyright articles published in the Fortnightly Review.
 The fee for retrieval is 25,00€ or £23.00 (US$34.50) for each article, plus 1€ or 1£ (US$1.50) per published page.
 A partial index (1865-1900) is available in The Wellesley Index to Victorian Periodicals, vol. 2 (Houghton).
 For assistance locating a specific article, please contact us with relevant details.
 Payment may be made through PayPal to info@fortnightlyreview.co.uk or by postal money order to the address below.
 Please indicate article details when completing the PayPal order and provide us with a valid email address to which the article may be forwarded.
 Allow 10 business days (although actual delivery time may be much shorter).